-Fig. 3.2 Berkeley 27-inch cyclotron, brought to operation in 1934, accelerated deuterons up to 6 MeV.
-Left: a double-dee (seen in the vacuum chamber, cover off), 22 in diameter, creates an accelerating gap: 13 kV, 12 MHz radio frequency voltage is applied for deuterons for instance (through two feed lines seen at the top right corner).
+Fig. 4.2 Berkeley 27 inch cyclotron, brought to operation in 1934, accelerated deuterons up to 6 MeV.
+Left: a double-dee (seen in the vacuum chamber, cover off), 22 inch diameter, creates an accelerating gap: 13 kV, 12 MHz radio frequency voltage is applied for deuterons for instance (through two feed lines seen at the right).
 This apparatus was dipped in the 1.6 Tesla dipole field of a 27 in diameter, 75 ton, electromagnet.
-A slight decrease of the dipole field with radius, from the center of the dipole, ensures axial beam focusing.
-With their energy increasing, ions spiral out from the center to eventually strike a target (red arrow).
+A slight decrease of the dipole field with radius, from the center of the dipole, assures axial beam focusing.
+With their energy increasing, ions spiral out from the center to eventually strike a target (arrow).
 Right: ionization of the air by the extracted beam (1936); the view also shows the vacuum chamber squeezed between the pole pieces of the electromagnet [3]

-Fig. 3.3 Berkeley 184 in diameter, 4,000 ton cyclotron during construction [3].
-The coil windings around both of the magnetic poles are clearly visible.
-Following the invention of longitudinal focusing it was actually operated as a synchrocyclotron, in 1946.
-The man on the right gives the scale
+Fig. 4.3 Berkeley 184 in diameter, 4,000 ton cyclotron during construction [3].
+Its design was modified and it was operated as a synchrocyclotron from the beginning, in 1946

-A broad range of applications were foreseen: "At this time biological experiments were started. [...]
-Also at about this same time the first radioactive tracer experiments on human beings were tried [...] simple beginnings of therapeutic use, coming a little bit later, in which neutron radiation was used, for instance, in the treatment of cancer. [...]
-Another highlight from 1936 was the first time that anyone tried to make artificially a naturally occurring radio-nuclide. (a bismuth isotope) [5, McMillan, p.
+- little bit later, in which neutron radiation was used, for instance, in the treatment of cancer. [...]
+Another highlight from 1936 was the first time that anyone tried to make artificially a naturally occurring radio-nuclide. (a bismuth isotope) [5, - 982 McMillan, p.
 26].